Destinations Italy Umbria & Le Marche

 Where We Eat

-Umbrian and Marchigiano food is what Tuscan food pretends to be — quiet, regional, defended by people who learned it from their grandmothers.
+Umbrian and Marchigiano food is regional, unshowy, and defended by people who learned it from their grandmothers.
 Wild boar, black truffles from Norcia, lentils from Castelluccio, pecorino aged in walnut leaves.
-On the Marche side, add Adriatic fish, the world's best fried stuffed olives, and a baked layered pasta called vincisgrassi that's basically lasagna with more confidence.
+On the Marche side, add Adriatic fish, olive all'ascolana, the large stuffed olives fried to order, and a baked layered pasta called vincisgrassi that's basically lasagna with more confidence.
 Five categories: pastry stops, family trattorias, the splurges, fish on the coast, and the sweet finish.

 Coffee · Bakery · Hand-Food